QuanEstimation/QuanEstimation/docs/src/index.md

 <figure markdown>
   ![Image title](Fig_schematic.png){ width="800" }
   <figcaption>The package structure of QuanEstimation.
-The blue boxes, white boxes with blue
+The blue boxes and the light blue boxes reprsent
-  edges, white boxes with orange boxes and gray boxes are folders, files, classes and functions in Python.
-The gray boxes with dotted orange boundaries represents the methods that solved in Julia.
+  the folders and the python files.
+The orange boxes and the gray boxes represent the classes and the functions.
+In the figure, the functions which are circled by dotted lines represent the wrapped Julia methods that are calculated in Julia.
   </figcaption>
 </figure>